1837 Born Dec. 28, Cambridgeport MA. Father-Benjamin Lang and mother, Hannah Breed Learock Lang (New Boston Questionaire)

 April-presents four advanced students in the second set of Concerto Concerts at Chickering Hall.

 1890 March/April-third set of Concerto Concerts-three concerts this year. (were there none in 1889?)
 Herald review said this was the fourth series.
-(Herald, April 2, 1890, p.
-4, Genbank).
+(Herald (April 2, 1890): 4, GB).

-1891 Presents Boston premier of Parsifal on Wednesday, April 15.
+1891 Presents Boston premiere of Parsifal on Wednesday, April 15.
 Age 53.
-Also performances in May 4, 1892 and January 6, 1903.
+Also performances on May 4, 1892 and January 6, 1903.

 1891 On September 14, 1891 B. J. and Margaret left Liverpool for New York on the UMBRIA.
 The list of passengers seems to show that Margaret shared a room with Miss Marien Otis.

 1891 The Cecilia begins Wage Earner Concerts (tickets at 25, 35 and 50 cents).
-Except for 1897-1898 these continued until the 1909-1910 Saeson.
-(Hill, p.
-9)
+Except for 1897-1898, these continued until the 1909-1910 Season.
+(Hill, 9)

 1892 Conductor Handel and Haydn Society, two years.
 Age 55-57